qmk/qmk_firmware/docs/ws2812_driver.md

 #### SK6805

 SK6805 uses same format and similar timings as WS2812.
-If you are having issues like flickering you can use the correct timings as specified in the datasheet by adding this line to your config.h:
+If you are having issues like flickering you can use the correct timings as specified in the datasheet by adding this line to your `config.h`:

 ```
 #define SK6805